lemonbrain-mk/script_scheduler/README.md

 last_sync_time_format = %d.%m.%y %H:%M					#Format of the last run date
 ```

-Now save and quit it, press esc, :wq and enter
+Now save the file and quit vi (press esc, :wq and enter)

 #### Run the Script Scheduler
 ```
 ./scipt_scheduler.pyt
 ```

-Now you can see a new icon in your status bar and your shell script will be running the first time.
+Now you can see a new icon in your status bar and your shell script will be running for the first time.
 Click on the icon to manually run the script, to add Script Scheduler to your autostart programs, to see the log file or to just quit the Script Scheduler.

 ![Script Scheduler](https://lemonbrain.ch/application/files/6215/0515/2249/ScriptScheduler.png)